Frequently asked questions

 Yes, review of your ME work should form part of your whole practice appraisal.
 You should include information about your ME work, related CPD, any complaints or reflective learning, and feedback from colleagues and bereaved relatives where possible.
 Advice about supporting information for appraisal and revalidation is available here.

-ME training consists of completion of 26 e-learning modules, which take 8-10 hours in total.
+For MEs practising in England or Wales training consists of completion of 26 e-learning modules, which take 8-10 hours in total.
 This is followed by a face-to-face training day, which is currently delivered via Zoom.
 Once you’ve completed all the training, you will be invited to join the RCPath as an ME member, which entitles you to use the post nominals RCPathME while you remain a member.

 No, completing ME training only demonstrates that you have the knowledge and skills to work as an ME, it does not give any entitlement to employment.
 You must apply for a job in an acute trust or NWSSP.

-RCPath members receive regular newsletters with information about progress with ME implementation and recent publications.
+RCPath members receive regular e-newsletters with information about progress with ME implementation and recent publications.
 They also have access to priority booking and reduced registration fees for events such as training days and the Medical Examiner Annual Conference.
 The benefits also include access to member publications, such as the Bulletin.
 Find out more about the benefits of membership.

 No, College membership is completely voluntary and you can work as an ME without being a member.
 You can only use the post nominals RCPathME while you are a member of the College.

 Yes, as long as you complete the application form to become a medical examiner member after completing your training.
 There is no additional charge to become an ME member if you are already a Fellow of the College and if you are practising in England or Wales.